Rock Radio Heaven (D)

 Also known as: Full name was George Patrick Thomas O'Dooley, Jr.

-Stations: KELI Tulsa, WQAM Miami, KNUZ Houston, WSAI Cincinnati, WAKY Louisville, Ky., WMPS, WMPS Memphis, WORD Spartanburg, S.C, KRIZ Phoenix, WFIL, WIFI-FM Philadelphia, WAYS Charlotte, KHJ Los Angeles, KLIF, KVTT Dallas, WGST Atlanta.
+Stations: KELI Tulsa, WQAM Miami, KNUZ Houston, WSAI Cincinnati, WAKY Louisville, Kentucky, WMPS, WMPS Memphis, WORD Spartanburg, South Carolina, KRIZ Phoenix, WFIL, WIFI-FM Philadelphia, WAYS Charlotte, KHJ Los Angeles, KLIF, KVTT Dallas, WGST Atlanta.

 Notes: Was fired from KHJ after accusing Richard Nixon of being behind the Kennedy assassination.
 Played guitar, drums and piano and performed with the Mar-Keys, Bill Black's Combo and Ace Cannon.
 Also had his own band, Tom Dooley and the Lovelights.
 An active Christian, Dooley had a syndicated show called "The Journey with Tom Dooley."
-Also worked at stations in Rockford, Ill., Cleveland, Knoxville, Tenn., Dyersburg, Tenn.
+Also worked at stations in Rockford, Illinois, Cleveland, Knoxville, Tennessee and Dyersburg, Tennessee.
 Died of brain cancer.

 BILL DRAKE